-Set in Long Beach, California, beginning in the 1970s, The Salt God’s Daughter follows three generations of extraordinary women who share something unique—something magical and untamed that makes them unmistakably different from others.
-Theirs is a world teeming with ancestral stories, exotic folklore, inherited memory, and meteoric myths about the moon, the stars and the creatures of the sea.
+Set in Long Beach, California, beginning in the 1970s, The Salt God’s Daughter follows three generations of women who are linked by a rare, elusive quality that makes them unmistakably different from others.
+Theirs is a world teeming with ancestral stories, inherited memory, and meteoric myths about the moon, the stars and the creatures of the sea.

-Meet Diana Gold, who raises her two daughters on the road, charting their course according to an imagined map of secrets drawn from the Old Farmer’s Almanac.
-Meet her daughters—Ruthie and Dolly—who are raised in the back of their mother’s station wagon and then later in an old motel turned retirement home on the ocean, a place where the residents run with half-packed suitcases into the ocean at night, where lipstick kisses are left on handkerchiefs and buried in empty bottles, and where love comes in the most unlikely and mysterious of places—perhaps it even walks right out of the ocean in the form of a man.
+Diana Gold raises her two daughters on the road, charting their course according to an imagined map drawn from the Old Farmer’s Almanac.
+Ruthie and Dolly grow up in the back of her stationwagon, and later, in an old motel turned retirement home near the beach, a place where residents run with half-packed suitcases into the ocean at night, where lipstick kisses are left on handkerchiefs buried in empty bottles, and where love comes in the most unlikely and mysterious of places—perhaps it even comes from the ocean.

 Fiercely protective of each other the sisters are unaware of how far they have drifted from traditional society.
 Their lives are intertwined until Ruthie meets Graham, a mysterious sailor.
 When Ruthie’s daughter is born with syndactyly, a condition which causes webbing between the digits of her toes, the truth about the women in her family and their ties to the sea begins to come to light.

 In an oceanic wilderness where identity is as fluid as the ocean, Ruthie must accept the truth about herself, but first she confront all that was taken from her.
 Only then will she find out who she really is.